-Earlier this June, TAME recommitted to the work addressing systemic and structural racism, acknowledging that social justice is at the core of STEM equity.
-At this moment, our responsibility to the students we serve requires us to look within our network and team and have courageous conversations to inform our work going forward.
+In June 2020, TAME recommitted to the work addressing systemic and structural racism, acknowledging that social justice is at the core of STEM equity.
+Our responsibility to the students we serve requires us to look within our network and team and have courageous conversations to inform our work.

 - What Anti-racist Teachers Do Differently – June 2020.
 Article from The Atlantic about Black pedagogy by a principal and former teacher.